 The MacBook Air spent a few years in Apple’s doghouse, serving as the low-cost and antiquated entry into the company’s notebook line.
 That changed just recently, though, with an updated version that moves forward to the latest CPU and migrates to a few significantly better components.

 The MacBook Air’s chassis underwent some significant changes this year.
-It’s still the same sort of wedge shape that kicked off the thin-and-light notebook market, but it’s now thinner at between 0.16 and 0.61 inches and it’s lighter at 2.75 pounds.
-It’s also just as robust and well-built as the rest of Apple’s lineup, and comes in three color options — Gold, Silver, and Space Gray.
+It’s still the same sort of wedge shape that kicked off the thin-and-light notebook market, but it’s now even thinner at between 0.16 and 0.63 inches, and it weighs in at 2.8 pounds.
+It’s also just as robust and well-built as the rest of Apple’s lineup and comes in three color options — gold, silver, and space gray.

 In terms of input, the Surface Pro 6 is well-stocked.
 The Type Cover is a $130 extra, but the keyboard add-on offers a precise mechanism and consistent backlighting, a superior (albeit small) Microsoft Precision touchpad with support for all Windows 10 gestures, and it magnetically attaches to the slate and props at a comfortable typing angle.
 And the $100 Surface Pen offers 4,096 levels of pressure sensitivity, tilt support, and the fastest response times among all Windows 10 tablets.
 Of course, the display is also nicely touch-enabled.